-(1) Generally accessible information which does not require any additional processing shall be provided free of charge.

-- (2) The fee charged for the provision of information may not exceed its production and processing (e.g. collection, production, reproduction, dissemination) costs.
-When issuing laws and regulations regarding paid services relating to issue of the information, it shall be taken into account that the fee may not include any other expenses, which have been incurred in respect of resolving legal or political issues, which are associated with the provision of answer to the request for information, and also the expenses of searching for the information.
+- (1) Generally accessible information which does not require any additional processing shall be provided free of charge. - (2) The fee charged for the provision of information may not exceed its production and processing (e.g. collection, production, reproduction, dissemination) costs.
+When issuing laws and regulations regarding paid services relating to issue of the information, it shall be taken into account that the fee may not include any other expenses which have been incurred in respect of resolving legal or political issues associated with the provision of answer to the request for information, and also the expenses of searching for the information.
 If the information for re-use is issued from a library, the National Archives of Latvia or a museum deposit, the fee for the provision of information may also include the costs for preservation and acquisition of rights. - (3) Every applicant for information may request exemption from being charged a fee for the service.
-The Cabinet shall determine the cases when a private person shall be charged a reduced fee for the provision of information or shall be released from such fee. - (4) The Cabinet shall determine the procedures for performance of payment for the provision of information, and also determine the paid services and the amounts thereof. - (5) A commercial company founded by a public person for the re-use of information in its commercial activities shall have applied the same fee and provision procedures as for other applicants for information.
+The Cabinet shall determine the cases when a private person shall be charged a reduced fee for the provision of information or shall be released from such fee. - (4) The Cabinet shall determine the procedures for performance of payment for the provision of information, and also determine the paid services and the amounts thereof. - (5) The same fee and provision procedures as for other applicants for information shall be applied to a commercial company founded by a public entity for the re-use of information in its commercial activities.